July in

 Heat index

-The average heat index in July is estimated at a blisteringly hot 42°C (107.6°F).
-Undertake enhanced precautions, heat exhaustion and heat cramps are possible risks.
-Continuous activity could trigger heatstroke.
+The average heat index in July is appraised at an extremely hot 42°C (107.6°F).
+Implement heightened safety measures - risk of heat exhaustion and heat cramps is increased.
+Prolonged activity may result in heatstroke.

 Humidity

-The average relative humidity in July is 82%.
+In July, the average relative humidity is 82%.

 Rainfall